 #7 You Let Your Friend Borrow Your Vehicle For A Few Months, And You Didn’t Notify The Insurance Company

 Your auto insurance policy will usually cover a friend who drives your vehicle every once in a while.
 But it will not cover a friend who borrows your car for long lengths of time.
 In the latter situation, the car is considered “housed” somewhere other than the owner’s residence and with someone else acting as the “primary driver” of the vehicle.
 If your friend borrows your vehicle for a long time and crashes it, the insurance company may deny any claims for personal injury or property damage.
 Instead, you can ask your insurance company if you can add your friend as a driver to your policy, or, your friend may consider purchasing their own auto insurance for the vehicle.

 Stay tuned for our next installment of “10 Horrible Insurance Decisions That Can Make Auto Accidents Even Worse.”
 Interested in reading one of our other personal injury blogs?
-Visit http://atlinjurylawgroup.com/resources/injury-blog/.
-If you, or someone you know, has been injured in an accident and needs help with their personal injury case, call Atlanta Personal Injury Law Group – Gore, LLC at (404) 436-1529.
+Visit https://atlinjurylawgroup.com/resources/injury-blog/.
+If you, or someone you know, has been injured in an accident and needs help with their personal injury case, call Atlanta Personal Injury Law Group – Gore LLC at (404) 436-1529.